Free Boston Tours

 Public Garden & Swan Boats

 350 years of Boston history!
 The common evolved from grazing land to the greenspace and ballfields of today.
 The Frog Pond provides skating in winter and a spray pool for children in the summer.
 Walk straight through the Public Gardens (above).
-Map it.

 The North End